supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/data/readme.md

-# Data
+# Images Project

-`Data` layer is used to specify project and its datasets that will participate in data transformation process.
+`Images Project` layer is used to specify project and its datasets that will participate in data transformation process.
 It allows to select classes that will be used in data transformation process.

 ### Settings: